October is the month many local gardeners have been waiting for. October and November are the ideal months to plant a garden in Kihei.

 In October, most of the pickleworms, melon fruit fly larvae and problems with mosaic virus will disappear.
 Although I have found occasional pickleworm damage in the fall, there's usually a short reprieve until mid-November.

-beet, horseradish and radishes leaves too but these leaves grow rapidly and only need to be covered if you're growing them for salad greens.
+In mid-November the cabbageworm, the larvae of a white moth, make their appearance and they can destroy a garden in a short period of time.
+They'll ravenously eat the leafy greens and brassica leaves.
+They eat beet, horseradish and radishes leaves too but these leaves grow rapidly and only need to be covered if you're growing them for salad greens.
 The greens the cabbageworms don't normally bother are arugula, broccoli rabe (cima di rapa or rapini), some of the mustard greens and the chicory family - radicchio, endive and escarole.

-Gardeners Supply Company or Johnny's Selected Seeds.
+It's a good idea to prepare now for covering the edible greens and the brassicas with tulle or light row cover fabric by mid-November.
+Walmart is a good place to buy tulle and row cover fabric can be purchased online at Gardeners Supply Company or Johnny's Selected Seeds.
 A row cover needs a simple frame - this can be created with bendable pieces of PVC slid over stakes that are pushed into the ground.
 Hoops are also sold at these online garden suppliers or you can make your own with thick plastic coated wire or 2 ft plant stakes.